nicwulab/SARS-CoV-2_Abs/README.md

-This README describes the analyzes in "A large-scale systematic survey of SARS-CoV-2 antibodies reveals recurring molecular features"
+# SARS-CoV-2 Antibodies dataset survey

-## SARS-CoV-2 Antibodies
+This README describes the analyzes in ["A large-scale systematic survey of SARS-CoV-2 antibodies reveals recurring molecular features"](https:xxx)

 ## Dependencies ##